-Playing Minecraft is very beneficial, and in some potentially surprising ways.
-(If you’re still in the dark about exactly what Minecraft is, read this brief summary for a crash-course in this quirky game.)
+Learn more by clicking the links below and jumping down the page.
+(If you’re still in the dark about exactly what Minecraft is, read this brief summary for a crash-course.)

 “Survival mode,” where various creatures come out at night and attack players, is just one facet of the way Minecraft encourages problem-solving.
 Players are dropped into various environments and must quickly figure out how to find and build shelter, make weapons, and collect food in order to survive.
 Strategy comes into play in a big way here, as each Minecraft “day” lasts a scant 10 real-world minutes, meaning players have to think on their feet if they want to stay alive.

-Kids can play Minecraft on servers, either with their friends or with others around the world, and work together to achieve goals.
+Kids can play Minecraft on servers (learn how to set up a Minecraft server here), either with their friends or with others around the world, and work together to achieve goals.
 They pool resources, build structures, defeat enemies, trade tips—the communication and cooperation involved is endless.
 Kids can then take these social skills and apply them to their lives off the computer.

 Reading and Writing

 Her sons’ reading comprehension, spelling, and interest in journaling and other creative endeavors have all gotten a boost from that blocky, virtual world.
 The key?
 Motivation.